salaboy/pizza/README.md

 # Cloud-Native Pizza Delivery system

-This repository contains a simple example for a Pizza delivery system using Kubernetes, Dapr and Testcontainers to enable developers with an awesome developer experience.
+This repository contains a simple example for a Pizza Store application using Kubernetes, [Dapr](https://dapr.io) and [Testcontainers](https://testcontainers.com) to enable developers with an awesome developer experience.

-You can run this application on any Kubernetes cluster by following the step-by-step insturctions described in this short tutorial.
+You can run this application on any Kubernetes cluster by following the step-by-step insturctions described in this document.

 ## Installation

-If you don't have a Kubernetes Cluster you can install KinD to create a local cluster to run the application.
+If you don't have a Kubernetes Cluster you can [install KinD](https://kind.sigs.k8s.io/docs/user/quick-start/) to create a local cluster to run the application.

 Once you have KinD installed you can run the following command to create a local Cluster: